philrz/super/docs/language/data-types.md

 ## First-class Errors

-As with types, errors in Zed are first-class: any value can be transformed into an error by wrapping it in the Zed [`error` type](../formats/zed.md#27-error).
+As with types, errors in SuperPipe are first-class: any value can be transformed into an error by wrapping it in an [`error` type](../formats/zed.md#27-error).

 In general, expressions and functions that result in errors simply return a value of type `error` as a result.
 This encourages a powerful flow-style